SchwarzGeorg/open-data-service/README.md

 The ODS is divided into a number of gradle modules:

 - `server`: the main server application, built using [Dropwizard](http://www.dropwizard.io/)
+- `userservice`: the microservice responsible for user management, built using [Dropwizard](http://www.dropwizard.io/)
 - `models`: domain models
 - `client-retrofit`: a Java client implementation for the REST API of the ODS

 ## Setup

+_NOTE_: Please only use the DOCKER way to startup the services!

 The ODS uses [Apache CouchDb](https://couchdb.apache.org/) as its underlying data storage.
 In oder to run the ODS you will need to have CouchDb setup.

+To configure the ODS
+- copy `server/ods-configuration.yml.template` to `server/ods-configuration.yml`
+- copy `userservice/ods-configuration.yml.template` to `userservice/ods-configuration.yml`
-To configure the ODS copy `server/ods-configuration.yml.template` to `server/ods-configuration.yml` and supply the missing values:
+- and supply the missing values:

 - `gcmApiKey`: the ODS allows clients to receive updates about new data via Google Cloud Messaging (GCM).
 To enable this feature you will need to enter your GCM Api key here
 - `couchdb username` and `couchdb password`: admin credentials for CouchDb